appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 ## Publish Setup Process

-- Your mobile application should be correctly set up within the Appcircle platform.
+- Your mobile app should be correctly set up within the Appcircle platform.
 This includes having a configured project with the necessary app builds (binary files) available for release.
-To set up a profile, click the **Add New** button on the top of right.
+To set up a profile, click the **Add New** button on the top right.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-publishStartCreate.png' />

 :::tip Set Up Project

-If you haven't set up your project in Appcircle, follow the detailed [**setup guide**](/publish-module/creating-publish-profiles) provided in the Appcircle documentation to ensure everything is ready for publishing.
+If you haven't set up a project in Appcircle before, follow the detailed [**setup guide**](/publish-module/creating-publish-profiles) provided in the Appcircle documentation to ensure everything is ready for publishing.

 :::

-### Creating Publish Profile
+### Creating a Publish Profile

 - There are two different ways to create a Publish Profile.
 One option is to create the profile manually, and the other is to retrieve an existing profile from App Store Connect.
 For detailed information please visit the [**Creating Publish Profile**](/publish-module/creating-publish-profiles) documentation.